Skip to content

 /edikt:upgrade

-Upgrade edikt in this project — hooks, agents, and rule packs — to match the currently installed edikt version.
+Upgrade edikt in this project — hooks, agents, and rule packs — using the provenance-first flow.
+Detects what actually changed vs what you customized, and presents a 3-way diff when both sides diverged.

 Usage